jlnostr/twitter-content-notes-webextension/README.md

 ### Watch mode for development

-    yarn run watch
+    yarn watch

 ### Production

 When compiling for production, run:

-    yarn run build
+    yarn build

-This will generate a ZIP file in `zip/extension-<VERSION>.zip`.
+This will generate a ZIP file in `zip/extension.zip`.

 ## License